wopfel/tutorials/jq/README.md

 }
 ```

-Title is repeated for every object:
+Title is repeated for every object.
+No array at all:

 ```
 # jq '.points[] | select(.id == "456") | { title: .title , outlets: .outlets[] }' < sample-001.json